Submit Your Game

 Q: Can I update my game after entering the competition?

 A: You can upload new builds of your game at any time.
 Please note that after the submission deadline, judges may look at your game at any time.
-You can continue giving us new versions, but we only absolutely guarantee that judges and jury members will see the version of your game uploaded by the deadline.
+You can continue giving us new versions, but we only absolutely guarantee that judges and jury members will see the version of your game first uploaded by the deadline.

 Q: What systems must a game run on?